This post may contain affiliate links. Please read my affiliate policy for more information.

 Widow guilt wants you to believe you owe it to your dead husband to be miserable.

-But, the truth is, you’re not a better widow for staying sadder longer.
+Here’s the thing though…you’re not a better widow for staying sadder longer.
 Sadness has a place.
 No doubt.

 But, guilt wants you to stay sad forever and ever.
 With no breaks.
 Because that’s where guilt lives – in the shadow of sadness.
 Widow guilt convinces you that as long as you stay sad you’ll forever honor your person’s memory.